 Space-A Travel Lessons Learned

-We are experienced Space-A travelers and had already flown Space-A to and from Europe, Hawaii, Japan, and destinations within the continental United States (CONUS).
+We are experienced Space-A travelers and had already flown Space-A to and from Europe, Hawaii, Japan, and destinations within the contiguous United States (CONUS).
 But, as is always the case with Space-A travel, you learn something new every time, and this voyage was no exception!

 1. Yokota AB is a good place to get stuck.